What to see in Heraklion

 Koules Fortress

-In 1462, the Venetian Senate approved a programme to improve the fortifications of Candia.
-Eventually, the Byzantine tower was demolished in 1523, and the Castello a Mare began to be built instead.
-Old ships were filled with stone, and were sunk to form a breakwater and increase the area of the platform on which the fortress was built.
-The fortress was completed in 1540.
+In 1462, the Venetian Senate approved an extensive project to strengthen the fortifications of the city of Candia (the Venetian name for Heraklion).
+The original Byzantine tower was demolished in 1523, and the construction of Castello a Mare began.
+A unique method was employed during the fortress’s construction: old ships filled with stones were sunk to form a breakwater, thus enlarging the platform on which the fortress was built.
+The fortress was eventually completed in 1540.

 What's more to see